wilfredinni/python-cheatsheet/blog/python-sets-what-why-how.md

     remember that sets are unordered
   </base-warning-title>
   <base-warning-content>
-    There is no guarantee that when converting them back to a list the order of the elements is going to be preserved.
+    There is no guarantee that when converting them back to a list, the order of the elements will be preserved.
   </base-warning-content>
 </base-warning>